-In-house, the Office on Aging operates two direct services programs: the ADRC Senior Employment and Training Program and the ADRC Information and Assistance Unit (request).
-DCOA also operates (with support from the Department of Health Care Finance) the DC Aging and Disability Resource Center (ADRC), a one-stop resource for long-term care information, benefits and assistance for residents age 60 and older and persons with disabilities age 18 and older.
+In-house, the Office on Aging operates one direct services program: ADRC Information and Assistance Unit (request).
+DCOA also operates (with support from the Department of Health Care Finance) the DC Aging and Disability Resource Center (ADRC), a one-stop resource for long-term care information, benefits and assistance for residents age 60 and older and people with disabilities age 18 and older.

 Additional services provided through the community agencies include: